Contact us: +45 32 67 26 26

 Phish your colleagues to avoid phishing scams

 Phishing simulations or phishing training is a method used to test your colleague's ability to recognise and respond to phishing e-mails.
-When done correct, phishing your colleagues can significantly improve your organisation’s defence against phishing and (social engineering attacks).
+When done correctly, phishing your colleagues can significantly improve your organisation’s defence against phishing and (social engineering attacks).

 Learn more about the benefits of phishing testing